 The best rear bike racks for your particular type of bike depends on your riding style, the number of bikes you have and the amount of space available.
 You want to find the best possible rack for your bike and its tires so that you can maximize your safety.

 Most bicycle enthusiasts agree that choosing the right one is half the battle to enjoying cycling.
-In other words, buying the wrong rack will not only frustrate you but it could also be dangerous.
+In other words, buying the wrong rack will not only frustrate you but could also be dangerous.
 Read the reviews of other riders so that you’ll get an idea of which designs offer the best options for your own personal situation.
 Here are a few key points to keep in mind when shopping for rear bike racks.

 What to consider while buying Rear Bike Racks